 To build statewide infrastructure that will support ongoing digital inclusion efforts, the Digital Equity Team will establish regional digital inclusion coalitions to provide opportunities for all Coloradans to thrive.
-These coalitions will have access to planning support to create regional, cross-sector collaboratives and strategic plans specific to their community and implementation funding to implement digital inclusion strategies that fit what their community needs most.
+These coalitions will have access to planning support and funding to create regional, cross-sector collaboratives and strategic plans specific to their community and implementation funding to implement digital inclusion strategies that fit what their community needs most.
 The Digital Equity Team will use statewide and national data to select the first round of coalitions based on poverty level, prevalence of covered populations within their region, and other relevant information.
+Requirements for coalitions on representation, accountability, regions, and community engagement will be forthcoming.

-Coalitions will be encouraged to seek funding from other sources, including partner foundations and national organizations that advocate and provide monetary support for covered populations.
-The coalitions will be geographically dispersed across the state and comprise cross-sector participant organizations and community members, including business, health, and education sectors.
-These coalitions will receive funding to build capacity and create Regional Digital Access Plans, which will prioritize the specific digital inclusion needs identified by communities for funding.
-The Office of Future of Work will hire regional digital equity partnership coordinators to support regional digital inclusion coalitions in identifying potential coalition members, encouraging coalition participation, and assisting coalitions in creating their Regional Digital Equity Plans.
+The coalitions will be geographically dispersed across the state and comprise cross-sector participant organizations and community members, as well as representatives from business, health, and education sectors.
+These coalitions will receive funding to build capacity and create

+Regional Digital Access Plans, which will prioritize the specific digital inclusion needs identified by communities for funding, particularly in rural areas.
+The Office of Future of Work will hire regional digital equity partnership coordinators to support regional digital inclusion coalitions in identifying potential coalition members from community-based organizations, labor organizations, workforce development, education, health care, local businesses, schools, and other sectors; encouraging coalition participation; and assisting coalitions in creating their Regional Digital Equity Plans.
+Coalitions will be encouraged to seek funding from other sources as well, including partner foundations and national organizations that advocate and provide monetary support for covered populations.

+Why leave this up to the state when it can be worked on locally?
 Locally we can make the difference by showing front and centered our resources, classes, and computer lab.
 [The state should] create partnerships with local organizations that can connect us to communities.
 Use our networking to reach others.
+JJ